lechihuy/bit-laravel-skeleton-docs/docs/installation.md

 }
 ```

-Finally, run the following command in your terminal
+Finally, run the following command in your terminal.

 ```shell
 composer update
 ```